George W. Hart

 Selected Recent Publications

-My recent work is centered on sculpture, the history of geometry in art, and computational geometry of polyhedra (see recent publications above).
-Several areas of my past research are briefly summarized below, and pointers to further information are given:
+My recent work is centered on computational algorithms and computer technology in the design of geometric sculpture,.
+I am also very interested in puzzle design and the history of geometry in art.
+Some areas of my past research that people still contact me about are briefly summarized below, with pointers to further information.

 1. Multidimensional Analysis